 No prior experience is required and anyone without any prior expedition or remote medical training is welcome to attend but delegates must be prepared for the rigours of camping for a week.
 Expedition Skills represents a rare opportunity to learn a valuable combination of skills from world-class experts on one, seamless course.

 – Wild Human forest and jungle training & expedition preparation – first 2.5 days (arrive noon)

 – Bush mechanic training, GPS Navigation and personal security training – days 4-5

 – WMT Far From Help module – days 6-7

 The Expedition Skills Team

 It takes a big team of experts to deliver a course of this breadth and calibre.
-Woodsmoke’s Ben McNutt will lead the first part of the course and their team will manage the camp and cooking for the duration.
+Wild Human’s Ben McNutt will lead the first part of the course and their team will manage the camp and cooking for the duration.
 Ben is a brilliant instructor with an impressive expedition CV.
 The vehicle maintenance, navigation and security components of the course are taught by our seasoned freelance colleagues.
 The final medical modules are delivered by WMT’s instructors lead by Medical Director Dr. Harvey Pynn.
 The breadth of the course is matched by the seamlessness in the manner in which it’s delivered.

 Module 1 – Woodsmoke training – first 2.5 days

 Campcraft: pitching a light weight expedition style base camp